A walk through the logo history of famous brands

 Walking through the logo history of some famous brands is somewhat of a poetic act.
 Whether we like it or not, some brands are directly responsible for what we perceive today as pop culture.
 Their history is, in part, our history.
 We associate certain emotions with logos and brands because we get the feeling that they’ve been around forever.
 I don’t know about you, but I’ve only been along with this world for a few decades.

 The logos that I’m about to talk about with you precede me and, in some cases, make me reminisce about past times.
 Who here doesn’t think about polar bears, Christmas, and a red frenzy when thinking of Coca-Cola?
 Or at a comfy bed and a good night’s sleep when IKEA shows its head?
+These were brands created before the dawn of AI and free logo makers but have managed to remain timeless.

 If you were wondering what companies have changed their logo, then look no further than Apple.